Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 ### New Features:

-1. Submit a github issue - describe what is the motivation of such feature (adding the use case or an example is helpful).
+1. Submit a GitHub issue - describe what is the motivation of such feature (adding the use case or an example is helpful).
 2. Let's discuss to determine the feature scope.
 3. Submit a PR!
 We recommend test driven approach to adding new features as well: